 1967: The Troggs released “Love Is All Round.”
 It became the band’s second of two top 10 hits on the US charts, peaking at #7, and their fourth and final top 5 hit in the UK.
 Written by lead singer Reg Presley, the song was inspired by a television transmission of “Love That’s All Around” by The Joy Strings Salvation Army band.

 1967: The Kinks released “Autumn Almanac.”
 The single reached #3 in the UK but failed to chart on the Billboard Hot 100 in the US.
-Writer and lead singer Ray Davies later described the song as being inspired by a local hunch-backed gardener in his native Muswell Hill neighborhood of North London.
+Writer and lead singer Ray Davies later described the song as being inspired by a local hunch-backed gardener in his native Muswell Hill neighborhood in North London.

 1968: John Lennon recorded three solo takes of “Julia,” a song written about his mother, at EMI’s London studios for the Beatles’ self-titled ninth studio album known as the “White Album.”